SirAndrewDillon/reducer-todo/README.md

 ## Instructions

-**Read these instructions carefully.
+**Read these instructions if you can read.
 Understand exactly what is expected _before_ starting this project.**

 ### Commits